Childhood's End

 Compared to the previous two books I read, that also deal with Humanity making contact with alien life.
 Childhood’s End takes place in Earth itself, in a time where humans are barely getting started in the space race, and right when they’re about to take their first steps, they realize they already lost—they are not alone.

 These aliens, known as the Overlords, do not come to cause havoc, but they seem to want to help us.
 They end war, they end animal cruelty, they end racism, divisions and countries.
-They intend to help humanity achieve a united planet, a …
+They intend to help humanity achieve a united …

 Review of "Childhood's End (Arthur C. Clarke Collection)" on 'Goodreads'